justinjiajia/bigdata_lab/hadoop_EMR.md

 ```

-##### Launch containers via `org.apache.hadoop.mapreduce.v2.app.launcher.ContainerLauncherImpl`
+## Launch Containers

-The allocation of containers to tasks has been determined previously
+The assignments of containers to tasks has been determined previously

 There are 10 container launcher threads in the thread pool (of MRAppMaster?).
 The 14 contaners are launched as follows: